aredenba-rh/kartograph-extraction/examples/partition_example/README.md

 ## Example Data Structure
-In our example, "data_source_1" is the data_source; there may be multiple within 'data'.. but you are responsible for partitioning a particular data source only.
+In our example, "data_source_1" is the data_source.
+There may be multiple data_sources within the real 'data' folder, but that should be ignored - you are responsible for partitioning a singular data_source only, so this example should provide sufficient guidance.
 ```
 data/
 └── data_source_1/